Ebazhanov/linkedin-skill-assessments-quizzes/android/android-quiz.md

 #### Q36.
 You have built code to make a network call and tested that it works in your development environment.
 However, when you publish it to the Play console, the networking call fails to work.
 What will _not_ help you troubleshoot this issue?
 - [ ] checking whether `ProGuard` -keepclassmembers have been added to the network data transfer objects (DTOs) in question
 - [x] using the profiler tools in Android Studio to detect anomalies in CPU, memory, and network usage
-- [ ] checking for exceptions in the sever logs or server console
+- [ ] checking for exceptions in the server logs or server console
 - [ ] checking that the network data transfer object has `@SerizlizedName` applied to its member properties

 #### Q37.
 Which code snippet would achieve the layout displayed below?